Q. What are the major responsibilities of the board of

 Q. What is the length of a trustee's term?

 A. A trustee is elected for an initial term of four years, and may be reelected for up to two additional three-year terms.
 Following completion of his or her first three terms, that member has to rotate off the board for at least one year; after that, he or she may be re-elected for up to three additional three-year terms.

-Q. How can I learn more about the Ithaca College Board of Trustees?
+Q. How can I learn more about the Ithaca College Board

 A. Please refer to Section 1.3 of the Ithaca College Policy Manual, including: